-1 Corinthians 4:5 Therefore judge nothing before the appointed time; wait till the Lord comes.
-He will bring to light what is hidden in darkness and will expose the motives of men’s hearts.
-At that time each will receive his praise from God.
+1 Corinthians 4:5 Therefore judge nothing before the time, until the Lord comes, who will both bring to light the hidden things of darkness, and reveal the counsels of the hearts.
+Then each man will get his praise from God.

-2 Corinthians 5:8 We are confident, I say, and would prefer to be away from the body and at home with the Lord. . . .
-(10) For we must all appear before the judgment seat of Christ, that each one may receive what is due him for the things done while in the body, whether good or bad.
-(11) Since, then, we know what it is to fear the Lord . . .
+2 Corinthians 5:8,10-11 We are courageous, I say, and are willing rather to be absent from the body, and to be at home with the Lord. . . .
+For we must all be revealed before the judgment seat of Christ; that each one may receive the things in the body, according to what he has done, whether good or bad.
+Knowing therefore the fear of the Lord . . .

 Punishment varying according to accountability is alluded to in the words of Jesus: